Lithish-7/cyber-career-map/README.md

 3. Share the link and invite PRs.

 ## Local
-Just open `index.html` in a browser.
+Open `index.html` in a browser.
 No build step required.

 ## Contributing
 See `CONTRIBUTING.md`.
-Please keep resources vendor‑neutral where possible.
+Keep resources vendor‑neutral where possible.

 ## License
 MIT